 Monistat (brand name)

 It is used to treat yeast infections of the vagina

 What is this medicine?MICONAZOLE (mi KON a zole) is an antifungal medicine.
 It is used to treat yeast infections of the vagina.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?This medicine is for use in the vagina.
+It may also be applied to the external areas of skin around the vagina to decrease itching and discomfort.
 Do not take by mouth.
-Follow the directions on the prescription label.
 Read package directions carefully before using.
 Wash hands before and after use.
 Use this medicine at bedtime, unless otherwise directed by your doctor.
 Do not use your medicine more often than directed.
 Do not stop using this medicine except on your doctor's advice.